buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 .
 This method helps SSPs to calculate the expected revenue of each bidder in an auction.
 By doing so, the ad server chooses a bidder with the highest expected revenue.
 Consequently, SSPs can increase the success/delivery rate of video ads and its revenue.

+### Conclusion

+⋅⋅* There is no trend in AUC over time
+⋅⋅* ⋅⋅* Run experiments on multiple days
+⋅⋅* XGBoost model outperforms Decision Tree, AdaBoost and Random Forest ⋅⋅* ⋅⋅* Better AUC, better control over the model Scalable and parallelizable
+High variance in data
+The model has to be adaptive and flexible
+Early Stopping mechanism
+XGBoost and Neural Network performs nearly the same Neural Network requires more expertise
+Implementation of Neural Network has some advantages Continuous Learning
+Serving in production
+Transfer Learning

+⋅⋅*
+⋅⋅*